jharwell/sierra/docs/src/user-guide/variables.rst

 Configurable SIERRA Variables
 =============================

-These are non-:term:`Batch Criteria` variables you can use to configure simulations.
-The distinction matters: batch criteria define the axes of variation *across* a batch experiment — each value of a criterion generates a separate experiment.
-Variables, by contrast, apply uniformly to every experiment in the batch.
-All batch criteria are variables, but not all variables are batch criteria.
-See :ref:`usage/bc` for the batch criteria reference.
+Variables configure experiments uniformly across an entire batch — every experiment in the batch gets the same value.
+This distinguishes them from :term:`Batch Criteria`, which define axes of variation that produce *different* experiments.
+For the conceptual distinction, see :ref:`concepts/exp-design/variables`.

-- :ref:`Experiment Setup <usage/vars/expsetup>`
+- :ref:`Experiment Setup <user-guide/vars/expsetup>`

-.. _usage/vars/expsetup:
+.. _user-guide/vars/expsetup:

 Experiment Setup
 ================